U.S. CDC urges Americans to avoid travel to Hong Kong, New Zealand

 WASHINGTON, March 7 (Reuters) - The Centers for Disease Control and Prevention (CDC) on Monday urged Americans to avoid travel to Hong Kong, New Zealand and Thailand over COVID-19 cases.

 The CDC elevated its travel recommendation to "Level Four: Very High" for the three destinations.
-In total, the CDC urges Americans to avoid travel to more than 130 countries and territories.
+In total, the CDC urges Americans to avoid travel to about 135 countries and territories.

+The CDC lists another 33 destinations as "Level 3: High" and recommends unvaccinated Americans avoid travel.
+It lowered six destinations on Monday to Level 3: Anguilla, Cape Verde, Fiji, Mexico, Philippines and United Arab Emirates.
+A total of just 29 destinations are listed as "Level 2: Moderate" or "Level 1: Low."

+Hong Kong reported 25,150 new coronavirus infections and 280 deaths on Monday, as authorities struggle to contain a worsening COVID-19 outbreak which has torn through hundreds of nursing homes and hit many of the city's unvaccinated elderly.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))